tyreer/learning-notes/clean_coder.md

   - Trade offs if particularly interesting meeting or if it benefits other teams in a key way
   - Important thing to keep in mind is if you can afford it
   - Your responsibility is to your projects first, not other teams'
-  - "The person inviting you to a meeting is not responsible for man
+  - The person inviting you to a meeting is not responsible for managing your time
 - Important duty of a manager is to keep devs out of meetings
   - Good manager will defend decision to decline because they are concerned about your time